Clarifications on the Luxembourg register of ultimate beneficial owners' scope

 The law of 13 January 2019 establishing a register of beneficial owners (registre des bénéficiaires effectifs, “RBE”) entered into force on 1 March 2019 (the “RBE Law”).

 The RBE Law was followed by a grand ducal regulation dated 15 February 2019 relating to the modalities of registration and payments of the administrative fees and access to information registered with the RBE.

-Below is a brief summary of the most important points referenced in the RBE Circular and (ii) the latest updates published by the RBE:
+Below is a brief summary of (i) the most important points referenced in the RBE Circular and (ii) the latest updates published by the RBE:

 - All beneficial owners, i.e. any natural person who ultimately owns or controls the entity and/or any natural person on whose behalf a transaction or activity is being conducted, must be registered with the RBE.
 In case of companies, this includes any natural person who ultimately owns or controls a legal entity through direct or indirect ownership or control over a sufficient percentage of the shares or voting rights.

 - Provided there are no grounds for suspicion, if no such person is identified or if it is not certain that the identified person(s) are the beneficial owner(s), any natural person(s) who hold the position of senior managing official(s) (dirigeant principal) shall be considered a beneficial owner.

 - Upon registration of the beneficial owner(s) with the RBE, supporting documents will in certain situations have to be submitted, e.g.: